-She adds, “we tend to break things up into subjects…but something is just not working and I think we’re all frustrated…even I’m just pretty snappy and frustrated most of the time it seems…trying to keep things lights but I think I’m just so frustrated with myself that I just can’t seem to find what works for these kids in order to keep doing what I feel my heart believes in.
+She adds, “we tend to break things into subjects…but something is just not working and I think we’re all frustrated…even I’m just pretty snappy and frustrated most of the time it seems…trying to keep things light but I think I’m just so frustrated with myself that I just can’t seem to find what works for these kids in order to keep doing what I feel my heart believes in.
 Maybe it’s just the winter homeschool blues but I can’t feel good about dragging my kids through each day of homeschooling if their own hearts aren’t there.”

 Oh, haven’t we all been there!

 Is there anything we can suggest to this devoted mama?